- 1 Things to do around Christmas in London

 Once you are done, you walk a couple blocks back toward the South Kensington Tube station and get back on a Number 14 or 414 bus that will take you directly back to the Millennium.
 Very easy and stress free.

-Given the holiday windows are not specifically Christmas windows, they should be up even in January for a bit of time.
+Given the holiday windows are not specifically Christmas windows, they are up even in January for a bit of time.
 Currently neither store’s website provides a ‘tear-down’ date.

 Have a great time and drop me a line if you go!!